muskanTaza/Dash.Readme-docs/docs/Collections/payment-methods-apac/europe/belgium.md

 - **Minimum Limit**: USD 0.01
 - **Maximum Limit**: USD 7636

-The default expiration for a transaction is 8 days and 10 **minutes.**
+The default expiration for a transaction is 8 days and 10 **minutes**.

 # User Experience